Skip to main content

 There is no registration fee for dogs in the special category.

-You still have to register the dog annually to receive a tag.
+You still have to register your dog with the council every year to receive a tag.

 Civil Defence disability assist tag